What is a Fistula?

 A fistula is an abnormal connection or passageway that connects two organs or vessels that do not usually connect.
-For example, they can develop anywhere between an intestine and the skin, between the vagina and the rectum, and other places.
+They can develop anywhere between an intestine and the skin, between the vagina and the rectum, and other places.
 The most common location for a fistula is around the anus.
 Some fistulas include: